 Light AWS Lambda

-In the light-platform, we are using the middleware handlers to address cross-cutting concerns for microservices in the request/response chain in the same service process or within a light-proxy/light-router at the network level.
+In Light Platform, we are using the middleware handlers to address cross-cutting concerns for microservices in the request/response chain in the same service process or within a light-mesh/http-sidecar at the network level.

 There are two different options to implement cross-cutting concerns for Lambda functions, and you should choose one or the other based on your non-functional requirements.